espocrm/documentation/user-guide/activities-and-calendar.md

 Scheduler panel can be added or removed at Administration > Layout Manager > select needed entity type > Bottom Panels.

+What entity types will be taken into account when showing busy time ranges can be configured at Administration > Settings > Free/Busy Entity List.

 ## Calendar

 Calendar displays Meetings, Calls, Tasks.
 It's also possible to show custom entities of Event type.